Steps to Earning Substance Abuse Counselor Certification in Arkansas

 Graduate Certificates

-Option to complete with an MSW but this graduate certificate is not specifically a concentration within the MSW
+Option to complete with an MSW, but this graduate certificate is not specifically a concentration within the MS.W

 University of Arkansas at Pine Bluff